Back to All Events

-Our Summer Film Series begins with The Wild One, a documentary from Tessa Louise-Salomé.
+Our Summer Film Series continues with the documentary The Wild One.
 The film will be available to stream beginning Friday, July 25 through Thursday, July 31.
 We then invite you to join us online Thursday, July 31, at 3:00 p.m. for a Q&A with Columbia University Film Professor Annette Insdorf, led by IIJS Film Programmer Stuart Weinstock.

 The Wild One illuminates the journey of an unsung artist, Jack Garfein – Holocaust survivor, celebrated Broadway director, Actors Studio West co-founder, and controversial filmmaker.
 This documentary delves into how his experience in the concentration camps shaped his vision of acting as a survival mechanism and propelled his engagement with themes of violence, power, and racism in postwar America in two explosive films: The Strange One (1957) and Something Wild (1961).
 The Wild One examines Garfein's legacy as an artist and his contributions to the mid-century revolutions in stage and screen acting, alongside other Jewish artists, that continue to define performance today.